Difference Between Power and Exponent

 What is Exponent?

 Mathematically, exponent refers to the small number written as a superscript of the base number.
-The base and the exponent together represent a larger number, which has been broken down to this form for easier calculations.
+The base and the exponent represent a larger number, broken down into this form for easier calculations.

-An exponent is usually a smaller positive integer.
-It implies how many times the base number should be multiplied with itself to reach the power.
-Exponent is often used interchangeable with power, but it has a different meaning and context.
+An exponent is a smaller positive integer.
+It implies how many times the base number should be multiplied to reach the power.
+Exponent is used interchangeably with power but has a different meaning and context.

 When exponents are used to express a number, the process is termed as being raised to a power.
-Exponents may seem like small and unimportant in basic algebra calculations but they play a major role in bigger scientific notations and calculations.
+Exponents may seem small and unimportant in basic algebra calculations, but they play a major role in bigger scientific notations and calculations.

-In scientific notations and calculations, they are used to represent very large numbers and accurate quantities in a way that is easily readable and can be used in other important calculations.
+In scientific notations and calculations, they represent very large numbers and accurate quantities in an easily readable way and can be used in other important calculations.
 For example, the distance between the sun and the earth is 1.496×1011 million k.

-In the case of exponents, there are certain operations that can be performed on them, depending on different situations.
+In the case of exponents, certain operations can be performed on them, depending on different situations.
 These are very helpful in a lot of calculations.

 exponential function